 International fast food giant KFC had to weather many storms in the Chinese market.
 Only a couple of years ago, the company had to deal with the fallout from dark PR when three competitors started rumours on Chinese social media alleging KFC used genetically modified chickens with six wings and eight legs in their production.
 The post went live complete with a photoshopped image.
 Not surprisingly in a market known for its sensitivity around food safety, it didn’t take long for the post to go viral with at least 4,000 subsequent posts that were read over 100,000 times.

 Luckily, the false social media rumours have died down since the post went live and KFC has sued the companies who spread them for defamation, however their story highlights how quickly bad news can travel on Chinese social media – and the potential damage that it can do to a brand.
-While the example is extreme, it shows how important it is for international businesses to engage in social listening to manage and protect their online reputation in China.
+While the example is extreme, it shows how important it is for international businesses to manage and protect their online reputation in China.

 Manage your brand’s reputation in China

 Here are the 3 top tips to effectively manage your brand's reputation in China:

 - 2. Measure and maximise the success of your digital marketing campaigns in China